 Presented by 1969 Gallery (New York) in partnership with the Village Alliance

-1969 Gallery and The Guild of Adventure Painters welcomes the public to Astor Place to watch artists paint en plein air, view an exhibition, and interact with the Guild of Adventure Painters' team.
+1969 Gallery and The Guild of Adventure Painters welcomed the public to Astor Place to watch artists paint en plein air, view an exhibition, and interact with the Guild of Adventure Painters' team.

-From September 9–12, Johnny DeFeo and Aaron Zulpo, the project's organizers, will be hosting emerging and leading painters at Astor Place.
-Each day there will be two groups of artists: 10 AM–2 PM and 2 PM–6 PM.
-At the end of each day, the paintings made will be exhibited on-site and rotated by the next day's work.
+From September 9–12, Johnny DeFeo and Aaron Zulpo, the project's organizers, hosted emerging and leading painters at Astor Place.
+Each day there were two groups of artists from 10 AM–6 PM.
+At the end of each day, the paintings made were exhibited on-site and rotated by the next day's work.

-The on-site gallery is made from a customized 31-foot Airstream.
-Along with the paintings made on-site, the Airstream will also exhibit paintings by past attendees of the Adventure Painting Residency.
-This salon-style exhibition features landscapes from across America.
-All the paintings will be viewable without needing to enter the Airstream.
+The on-site gallery was made from a customized 31-foot Airstream.
+Along with the paintings made on-site, the Airstream also exhibited paintings by past attendees of the Adventure Painting Residency.
+This salon-style exhibition featured landscapes from across America.
+All the paintings were viewable without needing to enter the Airstream.

 Empire and Materially Superior (both 2021)